-The total tuition includes all books and supplies, STRF fee, as well as administrative fees for registration and graduation.
+The total charges include all books and supplies, STRF fee, as well as administrative fees for registration and graduation.
 California Healing Arts College participates in several types of funding programs, and we offer several options for tuition payment.
-A staff of well-qualified financial aid officers is available to advise and assist you in applying for aid.
+A staff of well-qualified financial aid advisors is available to advise and assist you in applying for aid.
 All prospective students are encouraged to apply for financial assistance if unable to meet educational costs on their own.

 Our Career Services staff is eager to provide placement assistance to all graduates, including résumé preparation, job-seeking skills, and interviewing techniques.
 To enhance your career planning, a review of these items will be supplemented with job leads after successful completion of the program.
 While we cannot guarantee employment, Career Services will assist in securing a job that’s right for you.

 Call us toll free at (310) 826-7622 to learn first-hand how California Healing Arts College can help you change your life today!

 California Healing Arts College has been training quality Massage Therapist & Physical Therapy Aide in Southern California since 1988, and our reputation has grown over time, because of the success of our Massage Therapist & Physical Therapy Aide graduates.
 The Massage Therapist & Physical Therapy Aide thoroughly prepares you for work in a variety of professional environments including but not limited to chiropractic and [...]

 Veterinary Assistant Program For those who love animals, there are few jobs more rewarding than that of a Veterinary Assistant and the Vet Assistant Training program at California Healing Arts College will help you get there fast.
 The compassionate presence of these professionals eases the experience of a visit to the vet for pets and [...]